databrary/presentations/jlsc-15/jlsc.md

 ## Description of services

-Databrary's core competencies are a focus on community outreach, attention to data privacy, the provision of services for scholarly communication, services for guided and active data curation developed with the guidance of information professionals, support from institutional partners, and a strong technical infrastructure.
+Databrary's core competencies are a focus on community outreach and the provision of services for scholarly communication, support from institutional partners, services for data curation developed with the guidance of information professionals, and a strong technical infrastructure.
 We discuss each of these in turn.

 ### Community Outreach and Scholarly Communication